Qualifications and Assessment Criteria

 The Supreme Court is a collegial court which is composed of nine judges who work and sit together day in and day out.
 Its judges deal with issues of the highest national importance.
 Their decisions are final and not subject to appeal to any other court in Canada.
 It is critical that each judge is able to work collaboratively with his or her colleagues and debate issues in a respectful and constructive manner.
 In addition, judges must be sensitive when dealing with persons in subordinate positions.
 It is expected that they will model the highest standards of professionalism, respect and courtesy.

 Along with legal expertise, a judge will invariably draw on common sense and experience.
 It is, therefore, crucial that their perspective is neither too narrow nor resistant to change.
-A judge must have the capacity to empathize with persons who come from backgrounds that are very different from her own.
+A judge must have the capacity to empathize with persons who come from backgrounds that are very different from their own.

 4. Moral courage